 - What should I do if i need to reschedule or cancel an appointment?

 - We need to have an original signature from the student requesting the transcript.
 You can download the transcript request form (PDF).
 The cost is $5, and checks should be made paybable to WSU.
 Please include your full name and student ID number with request.
 You may also fax a completed Transcript Request Form with your credit card information or stop by our office and request a transcript in person.
 They will be processed within 48 hours.
 For $10 we will process a rush order.

-- August 20, 2012 is first day of classes.
-All students should register for classes no later than August 19 in order to avoid a late registration fee.
+- August 24, 2015, is the first day of classes.
+All students should register for classes no later than August 23 in order to avoid a late registration fee.

 - Undergraduate students must see an academic advisor before registering, and the advisor will remove the hold.
 If you are still experiencing problems, contact Student Affairs at 509-358-7530.

 - You will need to obtain a network ID and set up a personal password in order to utilize zzusis and the registration system.
-Click here and follow steps to create your Network ID.
+Create your Network ID.

 - If you have questions or need assistance, please contact the Information Technology Help Desk, send and e-mail message to email@example.com or call 358-7748.